common name: false blister beetles

 Oxacis taeniata (LeConte).
-Known from the coasts of North Carolina, South Carolina, Georgia, and Florida, this species likely breeds in saline situations, but larvae are unknown.
+Known from the coasts of North Carolina, South Carolina, Georgia, and Florida, this species likely breeds in saline situations.
 It is not found on the west coast of Florida, but it does occur in the Bahamas.
 Adults fly as early as March and as late as July.
 The only host plant record is on oleander.

 Oxacis laeta (Waterhouse).
 This species is distinctly West Indian, but has invaded Florida in Dade and Monroe counties.
 Adults have been taken from mid-April through July attracted to lights.
 The sole plant host record is "collected on coconut palm buds."
-Larvae of this species are the only ones known for the genus.
-The species is not typical of the genus and may be misassigned.
+This species is not typical of the genus and may be misassigned.
 One adult was reared from larvae taken in vertical burrows in the sand a few yards from shore in Everglades National Park.
 The larvae move up and down the burrow, but there is no evidence that they are predators.
 I suspect they may feed on algae.

 Oxacis trirossi Arnett.
-Although widespread throughout southern United States., and common in Mexico, this species occurs sparsely in Florida as far south as Hardee County.
+Although widespread throughout the southern U. S. and common in Mexico, this species occurs sparsely in Florida as far south as Hardee County.
 It apparently is associated with willow and cottonwood flowers.
 Oxacis trirossi is recorded as far north as Lafayette, Indiana, near the Wabash River, and South Dakota, near the Missouri River.
 No doubt this species follows river banks where willows and cottonwoods are abundant.
 Many Florida specimens, however, were found on citrus fruit.

 Paroxacis recendita (Arnett).
 This is a common species known from Mexico north to Texas and east to southern Georgia, with two records in Florida (Bay and Okaloosa counties).
 It seems to be a littoral species found on the flower heads of sea oats, Uniola paniculata (L.).

 Paroxacis interrita (Arnett).
-Often common in southern Florida, this species is found as far north as Osceola County.
+Common in southern Florida, this species is found as far north as Osceola County.
 Nothing is known about its biology; all specimens have been taken around lights.

 Hypasclera floridana (Horn).
 Nothing is known about the biology of this coastal species.
-It is known from Florida, the Bahamas, and one record from Alabama.
+It is known from Florida and the Bahamas; there is one record from Alabama.
 All Florida records are confined to the Florida Keys (Monroe and Dade counties), except for one collection at Biscayne Bay (the location of the original specimens from which the species was described) and another from Dunedin, Pinellas County.

 Hypasclera dorsalis (Melsheimer).
 This species is often common along the Atlantic coast from Long Island south through Florida, west to Brownsville, Texas, and south into Mexico to Veracruz.
 Larvae have been reared from rotting wood and decaying logs along the shore in Florida and in stumps in a saline swamp in Virginia.
 Florida records include most of the coastal counties.